adamsteer/f4g-oceania-pdal/workshop/5-entwine.md

 ## Creating an EPT resource

-This is actually really easy using dockerised entwine.
+This is actually really easy using conda-installed entwine.
 Taking our RPAS farm sample, try:

+`entwine build -i APPF-ground-smrf-allthepoints.laz -o appf-ground-sample`

+To run this in docker, use:

 `docker run -it -v $(pwd):/opt/data connormanning/entwine build -i /opt/data/APPF-ground-smrf-allthepoints.laz -o /opt/data/appf-ground-sample`